 Packwood, H., Findlay, A., & McCollum, D. (2014).
 Engaging with immigration policy on the ground: a study of Local Authorities in Scotland.
 PDF here

 Packwood, H., & Findlay, A. (2014).
 Immigration to Scotland and the constitutional change debate: Geography, difference and the question of scale.
 PDF here

 Education, Inequality, Migration studies, Social policy, Mixed methodologies, Human Geography, Population change, Child Poverty, Longitudinal Analysis, Scotland and Europe, UK

 My work is broadly, and theoretically, framed by my interest in inequalities and social justice.
 My research combines these long-standing interests by exploring how young migrants to Scotland make the transition from compulsory education.
 Youth transition is an established field, but very little work has been undertaken to understand the current experiences and outcomes of school-aged migrants in Scotland.
 The research uses innovative longitudinal methods to shed light on how poverty, ethnicity and geography intersect creating distinct pathways for young people with migrant and minority backgrounds.
 My research integrates advanced quantitative methods with qualitative approaches and seeks to shed light on the (re)production of educational inequalities.

 A range of scholarships, internships and fellowships have given me an insight in to the connections between theory, policy and practice.
 I am passionate about bringing these closer together.
 Working as a researcher within Local and National Government as well as academia has helped me appreciate the role of independent, academic enquiry and its value in creating evidence-based policy.
 In addition, experience of frontline teaching and working within communities brings my research to life and keeps me grounded.

 Migration studies, demographic change, mixed methods research

-If you are interested in being supervised by Helen Packwood, please see the links below for more information:
+If you are interested in being supervised by Helen Packwood, please see the links below (open in new windows) for more information: